BSchlaba/AutoRunSpotify/README.md

 sudo apt install xdotool

-after downloading script to make it exacutable:
+-after downloading script to make it exacutable:

 chmod +x spotify_quick_open.sh

-then go to keyboard -> shortcuts -> custom shortcut set the location and what key to press
+-then go to keyboard -> shortcuts -> custom shortcut set the location and what key to press

 //home/username/spotify_quick_open.sh